rhannequin/qsapi/README.md

 This project is an experimental work for a master thesis created by [Rémy Hannequin](https://github.com/rhannequin) and [Hervé Tran](https://github.com/Jagbomb).
+It works with the Quantified Self Client (https://github.com/jagbomb/qsclient).

 ## Requirements